Albigensian Crusade: Fall of Carcassonne

 After the Massacre at Béziers, the next major target was Carcassonne, a city with many well-known Cathars.
 Carcassonne was well fortified but vulnerable, and overflowing with refugees.
 The Crusaders traversed the 45 miles between Béziers and Carcassonne in six days, arriving in the city on 1 August 1209.
 The siege did not last long.
 By 7 August, they had cut the city's water supply.
 Raymond Roger sought negotiations but was taken prisoner while under truce, and Carcassonne surrendered on 15 August.

 The people were not killed but were forced to leave the town.
 They were naked according to Peter of Vaux-de-Cernay, a monk and eyewitness to many events of the crusade, but "in their shifts and breeches", according to Guillaume de Puylaurens, a contemporary.
+William of Tudela notes that the Crusaders looted the city and spread the loot among themselves.
 Raymond Roger died several months later.
 Although his death supposedly resulted from dysentery, some suspected that he was assassinated.

 Simon de Montfort, a prominent French nobleman, was then appointed leader of the Crusader army, and was granted control of the area encompassing Carcassonne, Albi, and Béziers.
 After the fall of Carcassonne, other towns surrendered without a fight.
 Albi, Castelnaudary, Castres, Fanjeaux, Limoux, Lombers and Montréal all fell quickly during the autumn.